Direct Access Barristers

 +

-Yes — for contract, debt, partnership, shareholder, professional negligence, construction adjudication and similar matters.
-Public Access is particularly cost-effective for fixed-stage work such as a Letter Before Action, Particulars of Claim, application for an interim injunction or representation at trial.
+Yes, including contract, debt, partnership, shareholder, professional negligence, construction adjudication and similar matters.
+Public Access is particularly cost-effective for fixed-stage work such as a Letter Before Action, Particulars of Claim, an application for an interim injunction, or representation at trial.

 How quickly can a direct access barrister be instructed?